 When to use

-You can use manual CPC bidding when you need precise control over how much you’re spending on each click.
+Manual CPC bidding works well when you need precise control over how much you’re spending on each click, have strong historical data, or are running smaller, more focused search campaigns.

 Further reading: 22 Ways to Lower Your Cost Per Click on Google (+Checklist)